tinygo-org/bluetooth/README.md

 Once you have copied the SoftDevice firmware to the BBC micro:bit, you can then flash your TinyGo program:

     tinygo flash -target=microbit-s110v8 ./examples/heartrate

+#### Version 2

+The [BBC micro:bit v2](https://microbit.org/new-microbit/) uses an nRF52833 chip with a CMSIS-DAP interface.

+Support for the v2 will be available soon.

 ### Supported Chips